KPlanche/dohPlugIn/README.md

 ### Browser Support

 Firefox issues are fixed now!
-This plug-in should work on Chrome, Firefox, and IE. Let me know if things do not work and I'll try to fix it!
+This plug-in should work on Chrome, Firefox, and Safari.
+Let me know if things do not work and I'll try to fix it!

 ### What you will need: